tesmor/Photo-Album-Console-App/README.md

 ### bug: sometimes, random characters appear before the other ids/titles
-not consistent for specific albums/queries
+not consistent for specific albums/queries. characters that appear are part of other titles in albums.
+The title that appears is usually(?) the id and title of the photo after the last query sent.
+For example, if